 Odds on events off the pitch are also a popular choice amongst many bettors.
 Sheffield United transfer odds and Sheffield United manager odds are just two of the behind-the-scenes markets available on a regular basis.

 Sheffield United are a professional football club located in the city of Sheffield, South Yorkshire.
-Having spent at least one season playing in each of the top four English divisions, Sheffield United began the 2016/2017 campaign playing in the English third tier, League One.
+Having spent at least one season playing in each of the top four English divisions, Sheffield United began the 2018/2019 campaign playing in the English second tier, the Championship.